adopted-ember-addons/ember-data-factory-guy/README.md

 ##### Tips and Tricks

-###### Tip 1: This is probably the funnest thing in FactoryGuy, if your not using this
+###### Tip 1: Fun with makeList/buildList and traits
-syntax yet, you are truely missing out.
+  - This is probably the funnest thing in FactoryGuy, if your not using this syntax yet, you are truely missing out.

   ```javascript

    let json    = buildList('widget', 'square', 'round', ['round','broken']);